null

 Even though each roll of paper napkins is cheap, the cost can quickly add up within a year, whereas you can use the same cloth napkin for years.

-Now that we've kicked paper napkins out of the equation, let's take a closer look at cloth napkins.
+Now that we've kicked paper napkins out of the equation, let's take a closer look at cloth napkins to determine the best napkin fabric.

 Linen Napkins

-These qualities make linen the most expensive napkin fabric in the market.
+These qualities make linen napkins the most expensive and arguably the best napkin fabric in the market.

 Photo by Francisco De Legarreta C.

-Linen napkins are processed from the flax plant, which doesn't need irrigation to grow, making it one of the most environmentally friendly napkins you can find.
+Linen is processed from the flax plant, which doesn't need irrigation to grow, making it one of the most environmentally friendly napkins you can find.
 It would have been the most, but well, there's organic cotton.
+Speaking of cotton...

 Cotton Napkins